Light

 }

-In the example above, in contrast to the max_value constraint, a value of the maxex_100 type cannot be 100 since the valid range of max_ex_value does not include the value specified in the constraint.
+In this example, in contrast to the max_value constraint, a value of the Under100 type cannot be 100 since the valid range of max_ex_value does not include the value specified in the constraint.

 constraint